Bengali Muslims: Maritime trade

 Bengali ships dominated the Bay of Bengal and were the largest ships in the Indian and Pacific oceans.
 A royal vessel from Bengal could accommodate three tribute missions- from Bengal, Brunei and Sumatra- and was evidently the only vessel capable of such a task.
-European travelers like Ludovico di Varthema, Duarte Barbosa and Tomé Pires wrote about the presence of a large number of wealthy Bengali merchants and shipowners in Malacca.
+European travellers like Ludovico di Varthema, Duarte Barbosa and Tomé Pires wrote about the presence of a large number of wealthy Bengali merchants and shipowners in Malacca.
 The trade between Bengal and the Maldives, based on rice and cowry shells, was probably done on Arab-style baghlah ships.

 The Chinese Muslim envoy Ma Huan wrote about a flourishing shipbuilding industry and Bengal's significant seaborne trade.
 The muslin trade in Bengal, the production of silk and the development of several other crafts were indicated in Ma Huan's list of items exported from Bengal to China.
 Bengali shipping co-existed with Chinese shipping until the latter withdrew from the Indian Ocean in the mid-15th-century.
 Bengali port cities like Chittagong and Satgaon were possibly entrepots for importing and re-exporting goods to China.